EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 {"record_id": 267, "message": "New record submitted for processing", "location": "/api/record/267"}
 ```

 The record ID in the response message can directly be used to see the landing page of the newly created deposit: [267](https://trng-b2share.eudat.eu/record/267).
-If the page displays a restriction message, this is due the processing of the ingestion.
+If the page displays a restriction message, this is due the server-side processing of the ingestion.
 As soon as this is finished, the message will disappear.

 ### Check and display your results
 Once the deposition process is completed, the results can be checked by requesting the record data using the new record ID.
-Follow [record retrieval guide](01_Retrieve_existing_record.md) for an extensive description on how to do this.
+Follow the [record retrieval guide](01_Retrieve_existing_record.md) for an extensive description on how to do this.

 In short, without explanation:
 ```python